 Hit versions by The Supremes (US #1/R&B #2/UK #27 1964), Jr. Walker & The All Stars (US #24/R&B #8 1967), Shakin’ Stevens (UK #24 1987).

 Also recorded by Mitch Ryder & the Detroit Wheels (1966).

-“‘Come See About Me’ became third of five consecutively-released Supremes songs to top the Billboard Hot 100 chart – twice, in fact.
-It the chart in non-consecutive weeks: the week of December 13, 1964 and, again, January 10, 1965; first, toppled by, but later replacing, The Beatles’ ‘I Feel Fine’.
+“‘Come See About Me’ became the third of five consecutively-released Supremes songs to top the Billboard Hot 100 chart – twice, in fact, in non-consecutive weeks: the week of December 13, 1964 and, again, January 10, 1965.
+After one week at #1, the Supremes were toppled by the Beatles’ ‘I Feel Fine’.
 The following week, ‘Come See About Me’ again hit #1, toppling the Beatles.

 The Supremes, “Come See About Me” (1964):

 Mitch Ryder & the Detroit Wheels, “Come See About Me” (1966):